resource-watch/slate/source/includes/concept/_graph.md

 * find datasets related to a given dataset;
 * infer concepts from a given list of concepts;

 The RW API Graph service enables you to build powerful applications, where you can easily and more humanly navigate through your datasets.
-It gives you the possibility of focusing on topics and concepts each dataset is related to, building UIs geared towards navigation by similarity, as opposed to basic datasets list.
+It gives you the possibility of focusing on topics and concepts each dataset is related to, building UIs geared towards navigation by similarity as opposed to simple datasets list.
 A great example of the usage of the Graph service is [Resource Watch's Discover page](https://resourcewatch.org/data/explore).

 Head to the [graph endpoint documentation](#graph17) for more details on how you can leverage concepts and relationships to enhance your datasets.